Spydr06/CSpydr/README.md

 > ```
 > (to reenable, set `NO_LLVM=0`)

+### Installation
+Global installation is neccessary, because of the compiler needing the standard library to be present at `/usr/share/cspydr/std`.
 To install CSpydr with all of its components (cspc - The CSpydr Compiler and the CSpydr Standard Library), enter this command (needs root privileges):
 ```console
 # make install